 Pour ingredients into a 2 qt. baking dish that is coated with non-stick spray.
 Spread evenly in pan.

 Crush some Ritz crackers in a baggie.
+I like to use a rolling pin to really break them down.

 Spread the crumbs evenly over the top of the casserole, then bake uncovered for 40 minutes.